rbryangreen/fetch-fbook/README.md

 ### Cucumber

 Cucumber is the framework in which these tests are structured.
 To install it, follow their [Installation instructions for Ruby](https://cucumber.io/docs/installation/ruby/)

+## Running tests

+To run a single test, cd into your project root directory, and run

+      $ cucumber features/